evangoad/devenv/README.md

 # What you get out of the box

-- Travis-ci configuration to automate your tests for both OSX and Ubuntu.
+- Github Actions to automate your tests for both OSX and Ubuntu.
 - Single command install & update of your shell, editor, multiplexer, and dotfiles.
 - Simple github pages website using the caymen theme for jekyll.